parlaywithme/meteor-synapsepay/README.md

 # now `synapse` will send user's id and oauth_key in headers of subsequent
 # requests

-response = synapse.users.addDoc kyc
+user = synapse.users.addDoc kyc
-if response says invalid kyc
+if not user.success
   synapse.users.attachFile governmentID
+else if response.question_set?
-else if response has KBA questions user = synapse.users.answerKBA answers
+  user = synapse.users.answerKBA answers
   # if user.permission isn't 'RECEIVE', repeat KBA
+else
+  # user.permission is 'RECEIVE'

 # if you need user to have SEND permissions (be able to debit from their bank
 # account)